Why Am I Dizzy?

 In addition, atlas subluxation can irritate the vestibulo-cochlear nerve ( 8th cranial nerve).
 This cranial nerve controls your sense of balance and originates at the level of the brainstem.
 Your brainstem is a continuation of the brain and lives in the upper part of your neck.
 The top bones in your neck protect this delicate part of your central nervous system.

 We may not have all the answers to why dizziness and vertigo occurs.
 However, there is mounting evidence that whiplash and head trauma are involved.
-Upper cervical chiropractic care offers a natural solution without drugs or surgery, and many patients get dizziness relief after every type of treatment has failed.
+Upper cervical chiropractic care offers a natural solution without drugs or neck surgery, and many patients get vertigo relief after every type of treatment has failed.

 Give us a call for a consultation at (619) 313-5403 with one of upper cervical doctors.